seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 O beauty! where is thy faith?

 **ULYSSES**
-My lord,–
+My lord,--

 **TROILUS**
 I will be patient; outwardly I will.

 **CRESSIDA**
 You look upon that sleeve; behold it well.
-He loved me–O false wench!–Give’t me again.
+He loved me--O false wench!--Give't me again.

 **DIOMEDES**
-Whose was’t?
+Whose was't?

 **CRESSIDA**
-It is no matter, now I have’t again.
+It is no matter, now I have't again.
 I will not meet with you to-morrow night:
 I prithee, Diomed, visit me no more.